 One of the most famous climbs in cycling.
 Both sides of this climb are beautiful, but the highlight is “La Casse Deserte” – the top few kilometres on the south side.
 Don’t forget to look out for the easy-to-miss Coppi-Bobbet monument 2kms below the summit.

 Details of both sides here.
+Or a post during bike-only day here.

 #9 Col de la Lombarde – 2,350 metres